tboudreaux/paper.GPT/README.md

 ## Setup
-You will need a working openAI api key (I have found that one summarized paper tends to cost about 0.1 cents based on the Mid april 2023 openAI API pricing)
+You will need a working openAI api key (I have found that one summarized paper tends to cost about 0.1 cents based on the Mid april 2023 openAI API pricing).

-Once you have your api key place it in a file called key.pem in the same directory as you will be running the summarize script from (only put the key in there).
-Make sure not to share this key and MAKE SURE NOT TO ADD IT TO A GIT REPO!
-The git ignore for this repo ignores key.pem and all *.pem files...HOWEVER if you name it something else and then modify the summarize script to read that different file it may accidently get read.
-You can also (and probably should) set an env variable for your api key (to avoid this risk)
+You will also need a bearer token for the vector databse.
+You can generate one of these online.

+place your openAI api key in an enviromental variable called OPENAI_API_KEY and place your bearer token in an enviromental variable called BEARER_TOKEN.

-You will then need to setup a table in a postgres database called arxiv schema with the following schema
+You will then need to setup a table in a postgres database called arxivsummary with the following schema

 ```sql